nooromari/reading-notes/read06.md

 | Values   | Put Pipes In |

-4. The **hsl** color property has been introduced in *CSS3* as an alternative way to specify colors.
+The **hsl** color property has been introduced in *CSS3* as an alternative way to specify colors.
 The value of the property starts with the letters hsl, followed by individual values inside parentheses for:

-- hue: This is expressed as an angle (between 0 and 360 degrees).
+- *hue* : This is expressed as an angle (between 0 and 360 degrees).
-- saturation: This is expressed as a percentage.
+- *saturation* : This is expressed as a percentage.
-- lightness: This is expressed as a percentage with 0% being white, 50% being normal, and 100% being black.
+- *lightness* : This is expressed as a percentage with 0% being white, 50% being normal, and 100% being black.

 CSS3 allows you to specify colors as hsl values, with an optional opacity value.
 It is known as `hsla`, while tha a is for alpha.

 - alpha: fourth value which represents transparency This is expressed as a number between 0 and 1.0  .

 ![](https://i0.wp.com/www.cssscript.com/wp-content/uploads/2017/01/Minimal-HSLA-Color-picker-With-Pure-JavaScript.png?fit=543%2C408&ssl=1)

 CSS3 Also, has introduced an extra value for `rgb` colors to indicate opacity.
 It is known as `rgba`.